-Medicine: The most common medicine is called an antidepressant.
-Your doctor can talk to you more about that and if this type of medicine is best for you.
+Medicine - The most common medicine is called an antidepressant.
+Talk to your doctor about medication and if it is the best option for you.

-Behavior change.
-Your doctor may help you find a list of things that are fun to do and help you start planning ways to make time for those things again.
+Behavior change - Your doctor may help you find a list of things that are fun to do and help you start planning ways to make time for those things again.

-Counseling/therapy: Your doctor may be able to give you a list of therapist in your community who can help treat your symptoms and improve your functioning.
+Counseling/therapy - Your doctor may be able to give you a list of therapists in your community who can help treat your symptoms and improve your daily function.

-Regular check-ins.
-Even if you do not start medicine or therapy, your doctor will want to check in with you often to be sure your symptoms do not get worse and to help you if they do.
+Regular check-ins - Even if you do not start medicine or therapy, your doctor will want to check in with you often to be sure your symptoms do not get worse and to help you if they do.